The IND in figures

 Naturalization

-In August, the IND made 70 decisions on naturalization applications.
-This low number is due to fewer royal decrees being issued during the summer period.
-The naturalization application is submitted to the municipality, assessed by the IND, and ultimately the Dutch citizenship is granted by the signing of a royal decree.
+In September, 9,880 decisions were completed.
+This high number is related to the summer period (July-August) when fewer Royal decrees are issued.
+The number of pending applications is 16,800.
+The naturalization application is submitted to the municipality, assessed by the IND, and ultimately, citizenship is granted by the signing of a Royal decree.

 Service desk

-In August, a total of 25,740 appointments were made for the issuance of residence documents at the counters.
-Applicants could generally get an appointment at the counter after an average of 5 days.
-Additionally, the number of appointments for biometric data collection (fingerprints and photos) rose to 17,770.
-The first appointment opportunity for this was, on average, after 5 days.
+In September, a total of 26,700 appointments were made for issuing residence documents at the counters.
+Applicants were able to secure an appointment on average after 5 days.
+Additionally, the number of appointments for biometric data collection (fingerprints and photos) rose to 18,620.
+The first available appointment for this was on average after 5 days.